vict0rcarvalh0/pinocchio-guide/README.md

 use crate::Assign;

+/// Processes the `Assign` instruction.
+///
+/// ### Parameters:
+/// - `accounts`: The accounts required for the instruction.
+/// - `owner`: The public key of the new program owner.
+/// - `signers`: The signers array needed to authorize the transaction.
+///
+/// ### Accounts:
-pub fn process_assign<'a>(
+/// 0. `[WRITE, SIGNER]` The account to be reassigned to a new program owner. pub fn process_assign<'a>(
     accounts: &'a [AccountInfo<'a>],
     owner: &Pubkey,      // Public key of the program to assign as the new owner of the account.